waku-org/research/docs/incentivisation.md

 For example, if nodes chose neighbors based on reputation, low-reputation nodes miss out on potential revenue.
 Reputation scores may be local (a node assigns scores to its neighbors) or global (each node gets a uniform score).
-Global reputation in its simplest form involves a trusted third party, although decentralized approaches are also possible.
+Global reputation in its simplest form involves a trusted third party, although decentralised approaches are also possible.

 ## Prior work

-We may split incentivized decentralized networks into early file-sharing, blockchains, and decentralized storage.
+We may split incentivized decentralised networks into early file-sharing, blockchains, and decentralised storage.

 ### Early P2P file-sharing